google/earthengine-catalog/docs/adding_catalogs.md

 ## Dataset deletion protection

-To safeguard datasets added to publisher and community catalogs, Earth Engine uses a special property called `dataset_admin_delete_protected`.
-This property, applied at the dataset level, dictates whether assets in the catalog can be deleted.
+To safeguard datasets added to publisher and community catalogs, Earth Engine uses a special asset property called `dataset_admin_delete_protected`.
+This property determines whether assets added to the catalog can be deleted.

 * **Protected Datasets:** Datasets with the `dataset_admin_delete_protected` property set (to any value other than `pending_update`) are protected.